 Q: How do I backup my repository?

 If you have a local copy of the repository from doing a full git clone, you can use that to restore data.
 If you want additional backups, there are multiple ways to do so.
 One way is to install Git on your backup server and run a scheduled job that uses the git clone command to take regular snapshots of your repository.
 You can use git pull instead of git clone if you want to copy only the incremental changes.
-Note that these operations may incur an additional user and/or request charges based on how you setup the backup server and the polling frequency.
+Note that these operations may incur additional user and/or request charges based on how you set up the backup server and the polling frequency.

 Q: How do I restore a deleted AWS CodeCommit repository?